elisehein/Pageturner/README.md

+*Note: This project is not actively maintained, but open to any pull requests*

 # A simple responsive Octopress theme

 There isn't a very wide choice of Octopress themes out there, so I decided